croaky/blog/README.md

 - Build command: `git fetch --unshallow && go run main.go build`
 - Build output directory: `public`

-To deploy the site, commit and push to the GitHub repo.
+To deploy the site, commit and push to the `main` branch.

 View deploy logs in the Cloudflare web interface.